What is emotional eating?

 6-Don’t Tempt Yourself:

-Eliminate the urge to eat unhealthy foods by keeping them out of your home.
-Do you worry about making bad decisions when shopping?
-Follow a strict healthy food list and never visit the supermarket when you are hungry or in a bad mood.
+To avoid unhealthy eating, keep those foods out of your home.
+If you’re worried about making poor choices while shopping, stick to a healthy food list and never go to the store when you’re hungry or in a bad mood.

 7-Don’t allow yourself to get too hungry: